Daylily-Informatics/zebra_day/zebra_day/docs/zebra_day_ui_guide.md

 <img width="1016" alt="home" src="https://github.com/Daylily-Informatics/zebra_day/assets/4713659/8960686a-8444-4b17-8cf2-a27dfe0432eb">

-  > link to change ZDAY style can be found in the lower right of the home page
+  > the link to change ZDAY style can be found in the lower right of the home page

 ### Printer Fleet Status Report & Scan For New Printers Tool